 Anthropologist, Conflict Resolution Consultant, Mediator

-Jeremy holds a Master's degree in Evolutionary Anthropology from California State University, Fullerton under anthropologist John Patton.
+Jeremy holds a Master’s degree in Evolutionary Anthropology from California State University, Fullerton under anthropologist John Patton.
 His thesis research was in the evolution of religious cognition and intergroup conflict.
 Jeremy also holds a Masters degree in Negotiation, Conflict Resolution, and Peacebuilding (NCRP) from California State University, Dominguez Hills.
-Currently, he is a researcher at Stanford University, where he leads research projects in social psychology and conflict resolution as an interdisciplinary effort between the Stanford Social Concepts Lab (Dept. of Psychology) and the Stanford Center on International Conflict & Negotiation (Dept. of Law).
+Currently, he is a Research Fellow at the Stanford Center on International Conflict & Negotiation where he leads research projects in social psychology and conflict resolution as an interdisciplinary effort with the Stanford Social Concepts Lab (Dept. of Psychology).
+Jeremy also leads a research project for the Peace Innovation Lab at Stanford.
 Previously, Jeremy was a research associate at the Center for Behavior, Evolution, and Culture at UCLA from 2011-2016, and has published several peer-reviewed scientific articles and written a number of research papers in the areas of conflict psychology, formidability assessment, intergroup conflict, religious cognition, and human cooperation.
-See Jeremy Pollack's research here.
+See Jeremy Pollack’s research here.

 Jeremy is also currently the Chair of the Media & Communications Committee at the Arizona Association for Conflict Resolution.
 He has completed hundreds of hours of training in mediation, conflict management, and negotiation psychology and techniques.
 As a conflict resolution consultant, Jeremy has mediated conflicts between couples, co-executives, and organizations, aiming as often as possible to transform relationships and create Win-Win resolutions for all parties involved.
 He also works as a personal development coach, helping individuals discover internal conflicts impeding them from living happy, fulfilling lives.
 His intrapersonal coaching practice is held under the brand Inner Warrior Coaching.

 Business Owner, Entrepreneur, Operations Manager